jhpyle/docassemble/_docs/docker.md

 docker start a3970318cb38
 {% endhighlight %}

-Instead of restarting your container, you could instead `docker exec` into the container and do:

-{% highlight bash %}
-cp /usr/share/docassemble/certs/nginx.??? /etc/ssl/docassemble/
-supervisorctl restart nginx
-{% endhighlight %}
+This last step is important; the location `/usr/share/docassemble/certs/` is not a working directory, but a staging area.
+If the server is running, changing the files in that directory will not change the certificates that **docassemble** uses.
+You need to stop and start the container for `docassemble.webapp.install_certs` to copy the files to the correct working directories and for the services to restart using the new certificates.

 If you want to use different filesystem or cloud locations, the `docassemble.webapp.install_certs` module can be configured to use different locations.
-See the [configuration] variables [`certs`] and [`cert install directory`].
+See the [configuration] variable [`certs`].

 ## <a name="tls"></a>Using TLS for incoming e-mail